vitiral/simple-quality/quiz-test-1.md

 So far we have only tested that the function works when the weights are all equal, what if one of the questions has some answers right and wrong?
-Add the following test case to `TestGetQuestion` and run it:
+Add the following test case to `TestGetWeights` and run it:

 ```
 def test_weights_right(self):